jpmens/mqttcollect/README.md

 *mqttcollect* requires a configuration file to operate.
 This ini-type file must have a `[defaults]` section in which general program parameters are configured, and it will have any number of additional sections specifying the MQTT topics it is to subscribe to.
+For the defaults section, please consult the example file provided with the source code for a list of allowed settings.

 Within a *topic* section, metrics collected by *collectd* are specified.